Native American Facts For Kids was written for young people learning about the Mandan Indian

 Mandan religious beliefs or this site about

-Native American religion in general.
+Native American values and beliefs in general.

 Can you recommend a good book for me to read?